What Are Legacy Apps and What’s the Right Way to Modernize Legacy Apps?

-“What language the code is written in or how old the software package is matters less than whether we can sustain it, support it and maintain it,” said Peter Anderson, CTO at Computer Systems Center (CCSI).
+“What language the code is written in or how old the software package is matters less than whether we can sustain it, support it, and maintain it,” says Peter Anderson, CTO at Computer Systems Center (CCSI).
 “What comes into play is manufacturer end-of-life and how much risk we are willing to take.”

-Imagine running an 8-bit computer in the field today that was built in 1969.
-It may sound silly, but the U.S. Marine Corp. is still using such systems for environmental control in 125° desert heat.
+Imagine running an 8-bit computer built in 1969 in the field today.
 Finding programmers is as difficult as finding technicians who can build the vacuum tubes needed to run the system.
-When the system was built, a replacement board cost $400.
-Today it costs $70,000, said Anderson.
+When it was built, a replacement board cost $400.
+Today it costs over $70,000.

 While the cost of maintaining an old system may indicate that a change is needed, it is also possible to spend more than necessary on a new solution.

-One of Baney’s clients was prepared to spend $500,000 over 18 months to replace a 10-year-old enterprise resource management (ERP) system.
-The same functionality could be delivered at less than one-fifth the cost and completed in less than one third the time.
+One of Baney’s clients was prepared to spend $500,000 over 18 months to completely replace a 10-year-old enterprise resource management (ERP) system.
+By taking a more strategic approach to legacy modernization, the same functionality could be delivered at less than one-fifth of the cost and completed in less than one-third of the time.

 “The client wanted to add eight new types of functionality.
-All we really needed to do was tie handheld devices into the existing ERP database,” Baney said.
-Baney’s company had to upgrade the database and production server, add faster storage to improve the old system’s processing capacity, and put a mobile front end on it.
-“They’re still running the legacy app and they got everything they needed for $85,000,” he said.
+All we really needed to do was tie handheld devices into the existing ERP database,” Baney says.

 Poor legacy application replacement decisions happen when technology decisions are not aligned with business requirements.
 What’s chosen and how it’s applied can mean the difference between leading or lagging behind competitors in any given industry.